 Nepalese people are fond of meat dishes, but beef is strictly prohibited in Nepal.
 Nepalese worship the cow as a god and the cow is also the national animal of Nepal.
 Eating beef violates the Nepalese value, and it hurts their sentiments.

-Likewise, there are certain limitations to eating meat at some people’s homes.
+Likewise, there are certain limitations to eating meat in some people’s homes.
 Do not take meat products at a Brahmin place.
 Ask them first if it’s allowed in their home.